Connemara marble: Geology

+Connemara marble occurs as layers within the Connemara Marble Formation from the lower Dalradian Appin Group, part of the Connemara Metamorphic Complex.
+The parent rock was an impure silica-rich dolomitic limestone deposited in a continental shelf on the margin of Laurentia.
+In the Grampian Orogeny, about 460 million years ago during the ordovician period, it underwent silimanite grade metamorphism.
+Minerals formed at this stage were a variety of calc-silicates, including diopside, forsterite and tremolite, together with talc and chlorite.
+Subsequent hydrothermal alteration (metasomatism), probably associated with hydrothermal fluids that were produced around the late Caledonian Galway granites, altered the calc-silicates to minerals of the serpentine subgroup.
+The layers of marble are interbedded with schists and quartzites.

 Uses

 Connemara marble is used in souvenirs, jewellery and home decoration.
 It is not suitable for usage in outside construction as it rapidly loses its colouration due to weathering.
 It has been quarried since the 1700s, and has been exported throughout Europe and America to make columns, floors and other decorations.

 In the Galway quarry, there is a pocket of a rare Connemara marble called Irish Jade.
 The walls and door frames of the Senate Chamber of the Capitol Building in Harrisburg, Pennsylvania are done in a variety of Irish Jade marble.
 It was installed in 1901.